Popov-Lab-UNC/DELi/docs/defining/defining_barcode_schema.rst

 - closing
 This is a final static region behind the umi region.

-Most DEL barcode design follow is exact order, but if yours does not, sections can be placed in any order.
+Most DEL barcode design follow this exact order, but if yours does not, sections can be placed in any order.
 The only exception is the Index, Library and Primer sections, which must come before all bb sections.
 This is more a limitation of DEL than of DELi, as these section should be present before synthesis or attached after selection occurs, thus it is not possible to get the bb sections before them.

-DELi iterpurts the order of the sections listed in the file as the order they appear in the barcode, so for the example defined above, the full barcode would look like:
+DELi interprets the order of the sections listed in the file as the order they appear in the barcode, so for the example defined above, the full barcode would look like:
 "NNNNNNNNNNCCTTGGCACCCGAGAATTCCANNNNNNNNAGNNNNNGTNNNNNGANNNNNTTAATGCCAGTACGNNNNNNNNNNN".